digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 #### Institutional Data

 This is the fundamental authoritative data for your credentials - the [system of record (SOR)](https://en.wikipedia.org/wiki/System_of_record) for your credentials.
-This will often have been around for decades or even centuries, like say for the list of degrees that a university has issued.
+This may have been around for decades or even centuries, like say for the list of degrees that a university has issued.

 Where your institutional data is stored, and maybe more importantly, how you can retrieve that data, will influence the structure of your issuing system.